Coherence (physics): Mathematical definition

 where $S_{xy}(f)$ is the cross-spectral density of the signal and $S_{xx}(f)$ and $S_{yy}(f)$ are the power spectral density functions of $x(t)$ and $y(t)$, respectively.
 The cross-spectral density and the power spectral density are defined as the Fourier transforms of the cross-correlation and the autocorrelation signals, respectively.
 For instance, if the signals are functions of time, the cross-correlation is a measure of the similarity of the two signals as a function of the time lag relative to each other and the autocorrelation is a measure of the similarity of each signal with itself in different instants of time.
 In this case the coherence is a function of frequency.
 Analogously, if $x(t)$ and $y(t)$ are functions of space, the cross-correlation measures the similarity of two signals in different points in space and the autocorrelations the similarity of the signal relative to itself for a certain separation distance.
 In that case, coherence is a function of wavenumber (spatial frequency).

 The coherence varies in the interval $0 \leq \gamma_{xy}^{2}(f) \leq 1$.
 If $\gamma_{xy}^{2}(f)=1$ it means that the signals are perfectly correlated or linearly related and if $\gamma_{xy}^{2}(f)=0$ they are totally uncorrelated.
 If a linear system is being measured, $x(t)$ being the input and $y(t)$ the output, the coherence function will be unitary all over the spectrum.
 However, if non-linearities are present in the system the coherence will vary in the limit given above.

 Coherence and correlation

 The coherence of two waves expresses how well correlated the waves are as quantified by the cross-correlation function.
 Cross-correlation quantifies the ability to predict the phase of the second wave by knowing the phase of the first.
-As an example, consider two waves perfectly correlated for all times (by using a monochromatic lightsource).
-At any time, the phase difference will be constant.
-If, when combined, they exhibit perfect constructive interference, perfect destructive interference, or something in-between but with constant phase difference, then it follows that they are perfectly coherent.
+As an example, consider two waves perfectly correlated for all times (by using a monochromatic light source).
+At any time, the phase difference between the two waves will be constant.
+If, when they are combined, they exhibit perfect constructive interference, perfect destructive interference, or something in-between but with constant phase difference, then it follows that they are perfectly coherent.
 As will be discussed below, the second wave need not be a separate entity.
 It could be the first wave at a different time or position.
 In this case, the measure of correlation is the autocorrelation function (sometimes called self-coherence).
 Degree of correlation involves correlation functions.